depthimaging/statvis_reprise/README.md

 `source("analyzestats.R")`

 to achieve the same results.
 Then, the summaries of a track may be viewed using the `track_details()` function in the manner described above.

+### Further Resources
+Information on the function of each script, the architecture, known issues and contact information can be found on the Wiki for this repository here: <https://github.com/depthimaging/statvis_reprise/wiki>